ramyafissionlabs/Project/README.md

 # Pre-requisites:

 1. Install Node js.\
+     NodeJS installed.
+To verify if nodejs is installed properly, open Command Prompt on Windows, or Terminal on Mac, then execute this command node --version
+2. Install git.\
      Git client installed.
 To verify if git client is installed properly, open Command Prompt on Windows, or Terminal on Mac, then execute this command git --version
-3. Install git.\
-     NodeJS installed.
-To verify if nodejs is installed properly, open Command Prompt on Windows, or Terminal on Mac, then execute this command node --version

 3. VisualStudio Code.\
      Download visual studio code editor,click on windows,download visual studio code editor  and run that one,\
      it will start installation and accept the agreement and   install it.